EmilDanielsson/Player-Rating-Project/README.md

     │       ├── matches_Italy.json
     │       └── matches_Spain.json
     │
+    └──Player_rating_Project                <- Main folder for this project.
         │
-    ├── guide              <- A set of markdown files with documented best practices, guidelines and rools for collaborative projects
         │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g │                         `1.0-jqp-initial-data-exploration`
         │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
         │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment │
+        │
+        │
+        │
-    └── da-project         <- Source code for use in this project.
+        └── Python_Code                     <- Source code for this project.
             │
             ├── data           <- Scripts to download or generate data │   └── make_dataset.py
             │
             ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
             │
             ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
             │   ├── predict_model.py
             │   └── train_model.py
             │
             └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py